-Kost is represented by Chicago Art Consultant Lynn Kaladjian Manilow and Artblend Gallery, Fort Lauderdale, Fl.
-She will be exhibiting with Artblend Gallery in December(2018) at Spectrum Miami, a curated contemporary art show during Art Basal week in Miami, Fl.
-In January 2019, Kost exhibits at Art Palm Beach, an international contemporary art show in its 22nd year.
+Kost is represented by Chicago Art Consultant Lynn Kaladjian Manilow, Artblend Gallery and Michael Joseph Gallery, Fort Lauderdale, Fl.
+She exhibited with Artblend Gallery in December(2018) at Spectrum Miami, a curated contemporary art show during Art Basel week in Miami, Fl.
+In January 2019, Kost exhibited with Michael Joseph Gallery at Art Palm Beach, an international contemporary art show in its 22nd year.
+In April, Kost is exhibiting at The Woman Made Gallery (Chicago), ‘Abstractly Speaking’ juried show highlighting non-representational abstract art.
+Kost will be exhibiting with Michael Joseph Gallery in October 2019 at Sculpture Objects Functional Art and Design (SOFA) Fair in Chicago.

 Kost's work can be found in private collections.